Dhaka’s air quality remains ‘moderate’ - City News - observerbd.com

 An AQI between 50 and 100 is considered 'moderate' with an acceptable air quality.
 However, there may be a moderate health concern for a very small number of people who are unusually sensitive to air pollution.

-South Africa's Johannesburg, Pakistan's Lahore and Iran's Tehran occupied the first three spots in the list, with AQI scores of 172, 160, and 148, respectively.
+Kuwait's Kuwait City, the United Arab Emirates's Dubai and Chile's Santiago occupied the first three spots in the list, with AQI scores of 312, 156, 148, respectively.

 An AQI between 101 and 200 is considered 'unhealthy', particularly for sensitive groups.